quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 specification; or, the minimum connection ID length could be larger than the largest value in this specification.

-{{unroutable}} provides guidance about how load balancers should handle unroutable DCIDs.
-This guidance, and the implementation of an algorithm to handle these DCIDs, rests on some assumptions:
+{{load-balancer-forwarding}} provides guidance about how load balancers should handle unroutable DCIDs.
+This guidance, and the implementation of an algorithm to handle these DCIDs, rests on some assumptions that are not specified in RFC 8999:

 * Incoming short headers do not contain DCIDs that are client-generated.
 * The use of client-generated incoming DCIDs does not persist beyond a few round trips in the connection.
 * While the client is using DCIDs it generated, some exposed fields (IP address,